Soundbendor/opera-sentiment/README.md

   original: original scene title (for chinese hanzi, will shown as unicode)
   phonetic: only for chinese songs, so it will be pinyin for it
 singing_type:
-  singing: jingju/yuju/modern song/...
+  role: only for jingju, laosheng, dan, ... or TBD
-  role: only for jingju, laosheng, dan, ...
+  singing: jingju/yuju/chinese singing/... or TBD
 song_dir: dir to this song
 song_id: id for this song
 song_size: how many audio in this one single song